 Many residents remain angry about the abrupt vote to bring more retail to the historic city.
 They also remain suspicious about the museum deal with developer Silver Cos., which donated 38 acres for the museum in its Celebrate Virginia complex.
 Under the terms of the $1 million loan from the city, the money cannot be spent on the actual museum, but on infrastructure for all of Celebrate Virginia -- a requirement that has come under criticism.

 "The bottom line is, we support the project but we just want some basic information," City Council member Matt Kelly said.
 "If people ask for money from the city, it's the only responsible thing to do."

 But others in the region think the museum is being held to a higher standard because it is affiliated with Silver and has become caught up in a long-running feud over growth.

-On Friday, Wilder attempted to move the conversation elsewhere, focusing on fundraising.
+Wilder attempted to move the conversation elsewhere Friday, focusing on fundraising.
 He said the project will get more financial support from corporate heavy hitters once they see whom the museum had hired: the builder, architect and designer.
 He said it was not local politics that delayed the project from its initial expected opening date of 2003 to fall 2007.
 Rather, it was the much larger politics of deciding how to tell the story of slavery, he said.

 "To be blunt, that's what has bogged us down for a minimum of a year," Wilder said.
 "We had too many academicians.
 We were spending far too much time on ideology."